specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 :::image type="content" source="media/which-copilot-for-your-organization/copilot-work-web.png" alt-text="In Microsoft Copilot, select work or web in Copilot Chat when redirected.":::

-- When users select **work**, Copilot shows results that the user's Microsoft Entra account can access.
+- When users select **work**, Copilot shows results that their Microsoft Entra account can access.
-- When users select **web**, Copilot shows results that the user's Microsoft Entra account can access and also shows results from the internet.
+- When users select **web**, Copilot shows results that their Microsoft Entra account can access and also shows results from the internet.

+If you want to use AI on your personal devices, then use Microsoft Copilot.

 To learn more, see: